-Further, as at 31 December 2016, the Group pledged investment securities with fair value amounting to AED 2,028,708 thousand (31 December 2015 - AED 1,382,197 thousand) as collateral against margin calls.
+Further, the Group pledged investment securities with fair value amounting to AED 2,028,708 thousand (December 31, 2015 - AED 1,382,197 thousand) as collateral against margin calls.
 The risks and rewards on these pledged investments remains with the Group.